 International Travel and the Recent Executive Order

-International students and scholars from the six affected countries or traveling to these countries are strongly encouraged to seek guidance from an OIE advisor prior to international travel.
+We strongly encourage international students and scholars traveling to or from the six affected countries to seek guidance from an OIE advisor prior to international travel.

 All travelers should expect increased scrutiny while passing through customs and immigration, including the possibility of being asked to undergo additional screening measures on a case-by-case basis.